"SHOOTING HOOPS" - The Original Classic Hoop Collection™ by Ken Wood

 "Nothing But Net"You better hit nothing but net shooting at this hoop.
 Just one of the many hoops that I have photographed over the years.

-Over fifteen years ago, photographer David Liam Kyle began looking for those stories wherever he went.
+Over twenty years ago, photographer David Liam Kyle began looking for those stories wherever he went.
 Today, Kyle – a former professional basketball player and nationally acclaimed photojournalist – has assembled those shots in his Classic Hoop Collection, an album containing outdoor backboards and rims attached to everything from weathered barns to ivy-strewn oak trees.

-Tales of success, loss, redemption and togetherness are attached to every backboard.
+Tales of success, loss, redemption, and togetherness are attached to every backboard.
 “I have discovered so many cool-looking hoops and so many amazing stories behind them,” says Kyle, who himself was an All-American

 basketball player at Cleveland State University.